 It's all in the name - it really is a very Simple Seafood Soup Recipe!
 Simple ingredients, no complicated cooking methods.
 It's healthy too - rich in Omega-3 fatty acids and other vitamins and minerals.
 It's a hearty and comforting soup our family enjoys year-round.

 I always make a large pot of it and we have it for dinner, for up to 4 days.
-It's so convenient during a workweek; I know I have soup in the fridge and all I have to do when I get home is make a salad, and maybe some meat - depending on my energy levels that day :).
+It's so convenient during a workweek; I know I have soup in the fridge and all I have to do when I get home is make a fresh salad, such as this Spring Vegetable and Berry Salad or this Citrus Avocado Salad Recipe, and maybe some meat, like our Stir-Fried Chicken Thighs or this Mexican Style Meatloaf- depending on my energy levels that day :).
 Really, with the seafood and potatoes in the soup, it's so filling that a salad is usually all we can eat after having soup.
 Well, maybe some dessert too!

 Jump to:

 - Water: I prefer using water (vs. broth/stock).
-See below for more on this.
+See the water vs. stock soup base section below for more on this.

 - Salmon Fillet: If salmon is not available, you can replace it with any other fish.
 Rainbow Trout would work great as well.
-There is no need to cut the fillet, you can place the entire piece in the pot and it will break apart when cooked.
-It's best to remove the skin before cooking - it's great for baking, but I find that the soup gets more greasy from the skin.
+It's best to remove the skin before cooking - it's great for baking like we do in this Baked Seafood-Stuffed Salmon, but I find that the soup gets greasy from the skin.

 - Scallops: these are optional, if you are able to find scallops in your local grocery store, it's a great addition.
+I use them in my Sautรฉed Seafood Medley as well.
 They are high in magnesium and omega-3 fatty acids.

 - Carrot: Many don't like cooked carrot pieces.
 I prefer to grate the carrot versus slicing it; it blends in the soup well.